cjpais/writing/serve/projects/index.md

 Computer/Cell Tower should be able to run on solar.

+One feature of this system at the most basic form could be giving everyone unlimited internet and data.
+Have people run base stations which are super speced out, and distributed across a large area to provide these kind of network benefits.
+Paying into the carrier is really paying into a larger infrastructure that benefits everyone.
+Allows us to innovate a lot faster and take traffic away from companies like amazon, by running the edge

 ## [[My Design Language]]

 * maybe taking inspo from interior design